Just In: Tompolo Breaks Silence on Issuing Ultimatum to FG Over Release of Nnamdi Kanu

-• He described the circulating report as false and politically motivated by detractors
+• The security boss described circulating reports as false and politically motivated by his detractors

-• He reaffirmed his loyalty to President Tinubu and urged the public to disregard the fake publication
+• He reaffirmed his loyalty to President Bola Tinubu and urged the public to disregard any fake news

-In a statement signed by his media consultant, Paul Bebenimibo, Tompolo dismissed the circulating reports as false and mischievous.
+In a statement signed by his media consultant, Paul Bebenimibo, on Monday, October 27, Tompolo dismissed the circulating reports as false and mischievous.

 Government Ekpemupolo, popularly called Tompolo, speaks out regarding claims that he gives the federal government a 21-day ultimatum to release IPOB leader Nnamdi Kanu.

-Tompolo, whose real name is Government Ekpemupolo, reacts to reports alleging he issues a 21-day ultimatum to the federal government over Nnamdi Kanu’s release.
+Government 'Tompolo' Ekpemupolo reacts to reports alleging he issued a 21-day ultimatum to the Nigeiran Federal Government over Nnamdi Kanu’s release.
 Photo credit: @Kola Sulaiman/@sharpplin

 Source: UGC